Stopping Dogs from Jumping Up: The Easy Way

 - Try again.
 You may have to come in and go out dozens of times before your dog learns they only gets your attention when they keep all four feet on the floor.

 Here’s a video of what this process looks should look like:

 If you are sitting and your dog jumps up on you, stand up.
 Don’t talk to your dog or push them away.
 Just ignore them until all four feet are on the ground.

 Use the best rewards ever!

+At my house my freshly baked and slightly dehydrated liver treats are better than any visiting human, as it should be.
 I don’t mind my dog learning that visitors bring rewards; but they should be bringing the mediocre boring rewards that bring minimal joy.
-If THEY have the liver your dog wants and they are baby talking your dog and petting him what do YOU have to keep your dog well behaved?
+If THEY have the liver your dog wants and they are baby talking your dog and petting him, what do YOU have to keep your dog well behaved?